run-house/runhouse/README.md

 ## 🚨 Caution: This is an Unstable Alpha 🚨

 Runhouse is heavily under development.
-We are sharing it privately with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta.
+We are sharing it with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta.

 ## 🤨 What is Runhouse?